 The contingent workforce has been consolidated in the last few years and is here to stay for the foreseeable future.
-Companies utilize this sector of the workforce for all sort of purposes from project base assignments to fulfill skill shortages & absences.
+Companies utilize this sector of the workforce for all sorts of purposes from project base assignments to fulfill skill shortages & absences.

 The question arises, does your organization’s HR department has the bandwidth to identify, vet, and onboard contingent workers without disturbing their daily operations and without taking them away from your companies full-time employees.
-The answer to that questions is, well it depends.
+The answer to that question is, well it depends.

-Today's contingent workforce is vastly different than they used to be.
+Today's contingent workforce is vastly different than it used to be.
 These workers are highly trained, specialized, and in-demand professionals.
 Moreover, they expect to be treated as such.
 Making sure the procurement process goes smoothly, guarantees employee satisfaction and retention.

-Identifying the right worker:
+Identifying the right contingent worker:

+According to the Society for Human Resources Management (SHRM) it takes approximately 36 days to fill a position.
 It’s hard enough to identify a skilled worker for a full-time role, imagine recruiting someone for a temporary position.
 It would help if you sold the worker that this position will not only be rewarding during its duration.
 It will also serve as a stepping stone to their career.
 Furthermore, the worker will require the right combination of pay, benefits, and flexibility to take on this assignment.

 Contingent workforce technology selection & implementation